LuKks/like-backend/README.md

 Static method to handle the start up of the server.

-`main` must be a function that returns an HTTP server.
+`main` must be a function that returns an HTTP server or a Backend instance.

 ## License